nirui/sshwifty/README.md

 ### Why the software says "The time difference is beyond operational limit"?

-This software requires both the client and the server is running at the same date time.
+This software requires both the client and the server are running at the same date time.

 Please reload the page.
 If the error message won't go away, consider resync the